 Women who have conditions that result in decreased immune function are more likely than others to develop yeast infections.
 These include women with cancer or receiving cancer chemotherapy, those with diabetes, and women taking steroid medications.

 Pregnant women and women taking oral contraceptives are also at increased risk.

 Taking antibiotics for any reason can alter the normal bacterial populations in the vagina and predispose to the overgrowth of yeast.

-You can also take steps to reduce moisture in the genital area and reduce the chances of developing a yeast infection.
+Taking steps to reduce moisture in the genital area can reduce the chances of developing a yeast infection.
 Wearing cotton underwear or underwear with a cotton crotch, wearing loose-fitting pants, and avoiding prolonged wearing of wet workout gear or bathing suits are all measures that can help control moisture, and may help reduce the chance of getting a yeast infection.
 Continue Reading